AlbertRyu/spinw-in-docker/README.md

 # spinw-python Docker (macOS GUI via VNC)

+> ⚠️ **Heads-up:** This is a quick fix put together with the help of Claude Code.
+> It works on my machine (M3 MacBook Air 15"), but there's no guarantee it will
+> work on every MacBook. :)

 Runs the spinw-python GUI inside Docker with a virtual X11 display (Xvfb) and streams the window to your Mac via VNC.